binaryedge/api-publicdoc/README.md

 **Q:** What is the sample parameter?

 **A: ** The Sample parameter is used to define how many open ports the platform needs to find before stopping the scan.
 It is useful to test modules and different configurations for each module (that we are adding in the future).
+This parameter is optional - by default the scan stops only after scanning the entire list of IP addresses and ports.

 **Q:** How do I scan multiple hosts with one request?

 **A: **